 Accurate cross-cultural communication of information from one language to another in healthcare contexts.

 This introductory noncredit course, designed for individuals who are bilingual in English and Spanish or English and Portuguese, focuses on the basic competency skills necessary to work as a trained medical interpreter.
 The course adheres to the Standards of Practice for medical interpreters as established by the National Council on Interpreting in Healthcare.
+Students who participate in this program will be required to complete a 15-hour internship with Cape Cod Hospital.

 This course is grant-funded.
 Space is limited.